sayakura/42__Project--ft_p/README.md

 # 42__Project--ft_p
-a simple, lightweight, concurrent, single-port ftp server implemented in c with select().
+*A simple, lightweight, concurrent, single-port ftp server implemented in c with select().*

 ### Usage